-The American Civil Liberties Union Foundation of Florida (ACLU‐FL) invites first and second‐year law students to apply to ACLU‐FL’s 2021 Summer Legal Clerkship Program with our Miami or Tampa regional offices.
-The deadline for submission of applications is February 28, 2021, but applications will be considered—and offers may be made—on a rolling basis.
-All available slots may be filled before the deadline passes.
-Therefore, applicants are encouraged to apply as soon as they are able.
+The American Civil Liberties Union Foundation of Florida (ACLU‐FL) invites first‐ and second‐year law students to apply for a summer clerkship with our Miami or Tampa regional offices.
+The deadline for submission of applications is December 15, 2021, but applications will be considered—and offers may be made—on a rolling basis; it is possible that all available slots will be filled before the deadline passes.
 The clerkship requires a commitment for a minimum of 10 weeks.

 The ACLU‐FL, Florida’s largest legal and public advocacy organization, is a not‐for‐profit, nonpartisan organization employing litigation, public advocacy, public education, and communication to protect and promote a broad range of constitutional issues and individual rights.
 The ACLU‐FL is an affiliate of the national ACLU, which implements its vital civil liberties mission in all 50 states in large part through affiliate entities such as the ACLU‐FL.
-Operating out of four offices in Miami (main), Tampa, Pensacola, and Jacksonville, the Florida affiliate is among the larger ACLU affiliates in the nation.
+Operating out of six offices in Miami (main), Tampa, Pensacola, Orlando, Tallahassee, and Jacksonville, the Florida affiliate is among the larger ACLU affiliates in the nation.
 Our work ranges from educating the public to representing individual and organizational clients in state and federal courts including the Florida Supreme Court, the United States Court of Appeals for the Eleventh Circuit, and the United States Supreme Court.
-From protecting individuals’ civil rights to keeping Floridian’s safe from violence and unconstitutional government practices, the ACLU‐FL remains committed to serving the people of Florida.

 The ACLU‐FL litigates a broad range of complex constitutional cases in federal and state courts through direct representation, filing amicus briefs, and submitting administrative complaints to state and federal agencies.
 ACLU law clerks work closely with staff attorneys and have the unique opportunity to research and apply constitutional legal theories to real‐world problems and gain a practical understanding of constitutional issues.